mchoi8739/sagemaker-debugger/docs/source/index.rst

-.. smdebug-api-doc documentation master file, created by sphinx-quickstart on Wed Sep  9 18:16:49 2020.
+.. smdebug-api-doc documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to smdebug-api-doc's documentation!
+Welcome to smdebug API documentation!
 ===========================================

 .. toctree::